Windygo/nexter/README.md

   **Plugins** - 1 x plugin - Advanced Custom Fields PRO - Adds Options page to admin

-  **CSS** - No framework fo any kind except use of CSS GRID.
-Class naming - BEM convention (fine tuning required)
+  **CSS** - No framework fo any kind.
+Use of CSS GRID & Flex.
+Class naming - BEM convention.

   **jquery** - Not used